arunsivaramanneo/GPU-Viewer/README.md

 1. Before Downloading the files please see the Known issues mentioned below
 2. Ensure python is installed
 3. **Debian based distro** users should be able to install the application by just running the .deb file https://github.com/arunsivaramanneo/GPU-Viewer/blob/master/gpu-viewer-stable-1.3.deb
-4. **Arch based distro** users should be able to grab the application at https://aur.archlinux.org/packages/gpu-viewer/
+4. **Arch based distro** users should be able to grab the application at https://aur.archlinux.org/packages/gpu-viewer/ or by using command yaourt -s gpu-viewer from the terminal .
+This should automatically should take care of the dependencies.
 5. For others please follow steps 6 to 9
 6. Download the file and Extract to a folder
 7. Navigate to extracted folder, open terminal and enter ./install and follow on-screen instruction.